Piercel2022/blog_app2/README.md

-## Blog App - Controllers
+## Blog App - Views

-We setup for this project, the controllers for the blog
+The design is implemented from the sneak peek wireframes.
+The data that is displaying here in the view are the database records that was entered before when I implemented the database.
+So now the view show these records.

 ## Built With